Omentir

 AI outreach does not fail only because the model writes bad sentences.
 It fails because nobody checks the system before real prospects see it.
 A single campaign can contain made-up product claims, broken personalization variables, stale buying signals, wrong links, unsafe pacing, and reply routing that leaves interested buyers unanswered.

-The scary part is that early test drafts often look fine.
+Early test drafts often look fine.
 The first five messages may be clean because the sample prospects have complete profiles.
-The problems appear when the campaign hits edge cases: no company description, no recent LinkedIn activity, a vague job title, a protected profile, an old hiring post, or a prospect whose company name is also a common word.
+Problems show up on edge cases: no company description, no recent LinkedIn activity, a vague job title, a protected profile, an old hiring post, or a prospect whose company name is also a common word.

-A QA checklist gives your team a boring, repeatable way to catch those issues before launch.
-The goal is not to slow the team down with bureaucracy.
-The goal is to make sure the first public version of the campaign is something you would be comfortable sending from your own account.
+A QA checklist is a boring, repeatable way to catch those issues before launch.
+It is not there to add process for its own sake.
+It is there so the first public version is something you would send from your own account.

-Omentir supports this focus on quality with reviewable drafts, controlled LinkedIn pacing, and a discovery process built around lead fit.
-Still, a tool cannot replace judgment.
-Use this rubric before every AI-assisted outbound campaign, especially when the campaign uses dynamic variables, website signals, or automated follow-ups.
+Omentir supports that check with reviewable drafts, controlled LinkedIn pacing, and a discovery process built around lead fit.
+A tool still cannot replace judgment.
+Use this rubric before every AI-assisted outbound campaign, especially when it uses dynamic variables, website signals, or automated follow-ups.

 The first QA step is product truth.
 If the model is allowed to improvise, it may invent pricing, integrations, case studies, guarantees, compliance claims, or features that sound plausible but are not actually true.
 That is not a copy problem.
 It is a trust problem.

-Start by separating verified context from creative instructions.
-Your verified context should include the product category, target buyer, real capabilities, disallowed claims, approved proof points, pricing language if you mention pricing at all, and the exact next step you want a prospect to take.
+Separate verified context from writing instructions.
+Verified context should include the product category, target buyer, real capabilities, disallowed claims, approved proof points, pricing language if you mention pricing at all, and the exact next step you want a prospect to take.
 The writing prompt should tell the model how to use those facts, not ask it to fill in gaps.

 Run a small hallucination test before launch.
 Ask the system to write messages for ten deliberately awkward prospects: a company outside your ICP, a profile with no title, a prospect at a competitor, an account with no recent activity, and an account where the signal is weak.
 The campaign should either write a restrained message or reject the prospect.
 It should never manufacture a reason to reach out.

-To avoid these errors, separate your context inputs clearly and instruct the model to only reference facts that appear in approved product context or public prospect evidence.
+Instruct the model to reference only facts that appear in approved product context or public prospect evidence.
 For prompting blueprints, check our guide to the AI outreach playbook.

 Personalized campaigns use variables such as first name, company name, title, recent post, hiring signal, funding event, tech stack, location, or pain point.
 Those variables are useful only when the data is present and interpreted correctly.